 In 2009, 5 October in a road accident in Savar, Dhaka Fair Trade hero Fr.
 John demise.
 Fr.
 John was a jewel among us, always giving us a shining example of kindness, caring and loving.
 Fr.
 John will remains with us through the rest of our lives, so close in our heart.

 BaSE is a non-profit Guaranteed Fair Trade organisation of Bangladesh set up to co-ordinate and promote the handicraft products of various female manufacturing groups out of the main stream, especially those working in the South-West.
 Since 1999 BaSE is a member of WFTO (World Fair Trade Organization)

 United in BaSE, these groups produce various types of handmade items, such as Palmleaf Basketry, Jute Macramé, Nakshi Embroidery, Women’s Clothing and Accessories.
-A total of over 10,000 producers (99% are women) organised in 17 producer groups and having over 3,000 products, BaSE producer groups have excellent capacities & skills to prepare custom-made products also according to buyer/partner requirements.

 We envision economically self-sufficient, socially recognised, culturally empowered and morally-aware, dignified women in Bangladesh.